 Sometimes, products that are put on the market and sold contain major defects.
 These defects could result in serious accidents and even fatalities, in some cases.
 You may have legal options if a defective product led to your family member’s death.

 These are not the only type of accidents that could give rise to a wrongful death lawsuit.
-If you believe that another party’s negligence caused your loved one’s death under any circumstances, contact a Louisiana personal injury attorney today.
+If you believe that another party’s negligence caused your loved one’s death under any circumstances, contact a Baton Rouge personal injury attorney today.

-For a free legal consultation with a Wrongful Death Accident lawyer serving Baton Rouge, call 800-537-8185
+For a free legal consultation with a Wrongful Death lawyer serving Baton Rouge, call 800-537-8185